Kernel-based optimization of measurement operators for quantum reservoir computers: Numerical experiments

 \section{Numerical experiments}

 In the following, we present numerical experiments on QRCs and QELMs trained using the kernel-based measurement operator optimization.
 We will typically show test accuracy as a function of the number of measurement operators kept after thresholding.
 The maximum number of operators resulting from the diagonalization and Pauli projection methods [\cref{sec_pauli_proj,sec_diag}] is $\numM\st{diag}=2^N\times D\st{out}$ and $\numM\st{pauli}=4^N\times D\st{out}$, respectively, where $D\st{out}$ is the output dimension.
-In the case of setups without reservoir unitaries, the effective maximum number is lower, since expectation values involving Pauli-$Y$'s vanish identically (see \cref{app_prodstates}).
+In the case of setups without reservoir unitaries, the effective maximum number can be lower, since expectation values involving Pauli-$Y$'s vanish identically on states encoded via \eqref{eq_enc_rot_Y}, \eqref{eq_enc_amp_sqrt}, or \eqref{eq_enc_amp_sq} (see \cref{app_prodstates}).
 After having determined the optimal operator set, we generally re-fit the QRC using this set [alternatively, one may use \cref{eq_wk_dual}].